oddsdk/odd-app-template/README.md

 1. Export your machine key with `base64 ~/.config/fission/key/machine_id.ed25519`
 2. Add your machine key as a GH Repository secret named `FISSION_MACHINE_KEY`
-2. Update the `publish.yml` with the name of your registered app
+3. Update the `publish.yml` with the name of your registered app

 See the [Fission Guide](https://guide.fission.codes/developers/installation) and the publish action README for more details.

+## Customize

+- `app.html` - the SEO meta tags will need to be changed.
+- `lib/appName.ts` - choose a better application name
+- To customize the application's Tailwind theme, change `tailwind.config.ts` - link to DaisyUI customization page.